QuestyFella/the-rocky-bot/README.md

 - Mark tasks as complete/incomplete
 - Delete tasks
 - Edit task descriptions
-- Set due dates for tasks
+- Set due dates for tasks with automatic reminders
 - Clear completed tasks
 - Detailed view of tasks with embeds
 - Persistent storage of tasks
 - User-specific task management
+- Assign tasks to other users (admin only)
+- Restrict bot to specific channel (admin only)
+- Automatic due date reminders

 ## Commands

 - `!task add [task]` - Add a new task
+- `!task assign @user [task]` - Assign a task to another user (admin only)
+- `!task setchannel #channel` - Set the channel where the bot operates (admin only)
 - `!task list` - List all your tasks in text format
+- `!task assigned` - List tasks assigned to you by others
 - `!task detailed` - Show detailed view of all tasks with embeds
 - `!task complete [number]` - Mark a task as complete
 - `!task delete [number]` - Delete a task